awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 The 1\.0\+ or 2\.0\+ versions of the client application require OS X 10\.8\.1 or later\.

 **Important**
 If you use macOS 10\.15 \(Catalina\), you must use version 2\.5\.11 or later of the macOS client application\.
 Earlier versions of the client application have issues with keyboard input on Catalina\.
+If you are using Catalina and are working with Linux WorkSpaces, we recommend using version 3\.0\.2 or later of the macOS client to avoid potential keyboard issues with some applications\.

 ## Setup and Installation<a name="osx_setup"></a>